passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 “_Your_ planet?
 How many are there on _other_ planets?”

 “Well, the total population of the Union is 217 billion 300 million… something.
 It’s been a long time since I was at school.
+It's probably increased since then, too.
 And the percentage of Force-sensitives is roughly the same.
 Which brings me to my next concern.”

 The numbers had ceased to make sense to Iaqa, out of shock or due to their size, but he forced himself to make the calculation anyway.
 Over 210 million